View our entire product range of over 7000 lines in stockGo to Products ›

 These are the real industry issues we like to solve, so we decided to create a split roller bearing that could specifically accommodate higher radial and axial forces for systems such as screw conveyors, vibrating screens and propulsion shafts.

 When innovating a new bearing, I prefer to use a 'blank page' design philosophy, rather than simply trying to evolve or change an existing product.
-This enables me to scrutinise each sub-component, and understand it’s strengths and weaknesses, before working out how to improve in accordance to the specific application I am designing for.
+This enables me to scrutinise each sub-component, and understand its strengths and weaknesses, before working out how to improve in accordance with the specific application I am designing for.

 For example, a traditional split roller bearing accommodates axial load as a secondary consideration, relying on sliding contact from race lips alone.
 I knew that in order to innovate a bearing that would optimise performance and reduce failure in high-load applications, the axial force would need its own integrated axial rolling element - something that has long been impossible to achieve with traditional component manufacturing techniques.
 Harnessing new technologies such as additive manufacturing, we were able to overcome this barrier and succeed in making a bearing that accommodates much higher radial and axial forces with great success.